wp-plugins/prizm-cloud-document-viewer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Prizm Cloud is a document viewer that enables you to display hundreds of different kinds of files on your website without worrying about installing any additional hardware or software.
+Prizm Cloud is a document viewer that displays over 300 different kinds of files on your website, without any additional software.

 == Description ==